...MANAGEMENT

 His excellent performance was awarded by Kancho Masutatsu Oyama with Special Prize in Tokyo.
 In 1976 he became Polish Heavy Weight Champion in Karate Kyokushinkai and won the Gold Medal at the International Karate Kyokushinkai Tournament ("The Wawel Dragon Cup") held in Krakow.
 In 1977, after his return from India and Afghanistan, he concluded his career as a karate contender and embarked on a brand new one - as a karate instructor in Krakow.

 In 1979 he graduated with honors from the Department of History, Pedagogical Academy in Krakow.
 In 1980 he passed with honors the master examination for the 1st dan in Kyokushin Karate, and in 1983 for the 2nd dan.
-Apart from his sporting pursuits, he was also heavily involved as a high ranking activist in Poland's Kyokushin movement, e.g. Chairman of the Kyokushinkai Committee within Polish Karate Union, President of Karate Kyokushinkai Club in Krakow.
+Apart from his sporting pursuits, he was also heavily involved as a high ranking activist in Polish Kyokushin movement, e.g. Chairman of the Kyokushinkai Committee within Polish Karate Union, President of Karate Kyokushinkai Club in Krakow.

 Karate coach 2nd class ( Academy of Physical Education in Poznan).